CertiKOS/CompCert/README.md

 nonetheless.

 ## Overview

 This is a modified version of CompCert v3.5.
 The language semantics have been updated to model open modules, and a correctness theorem has been rederived in this updated setting.
 Our compiler is mostly restricted to translation passes, and to the x86 architecture.

 ## Building

+Since our compiler uses Clight as the source language, the first few passes are not available and the full extracted compiler cannot be built.
+However the Coq version of the Clight to Asm compiler can be compiled in the following way.

-Our modifications rely on the Coqrel library, which must be built first.
+Build requirements are similar to that of CompCert v3.5, In addition, our modifications rely on the Coqrel library, which must be built first.
 We will include Coqrel in any self-contained archive we distribute, but if you are working in a git clone, you must first retreive it with the following commands: